exasol/databricks-virtual-schema/README.md

 * Currently only supports token authentication, see [issue #3](https://github.com/exasol/databricks-virtual-schema/issues/3)
 * Currently supports at most 50 tables per virtual schema, see [issue #8](https://github.com/exasol/databricks-virtual-schema/issues/8)
+* Creating a virtual schema fails when a source table uses an unknown or unsupported data type, see [issue #15](https://github.com/exasol/databricks-virtual-schema/issues/15)
+* The `TABLE_FILTER` option is not yet supported, see [issue #14](https://github.com/exasol/databricks-virtual-schema/issues/14)

 ## Table of Contents